-Thankfully, with use of the various Analytics tools online (such as Google or Twitter), finding out this essential information has never been easier.
+Thankfully, with the use of the various Analytics tools online (such as Google or Twitter), finding out this essential information has never been easier.

 The first step is to collect demographics such as data on age, education, income, gender for gathering key insights.
-Using these sites, you can also ask feedback to determine some opinions on the content you currently offer and see if you’re doing well or if some things need to be altered.
+Using these sites, you can also ask for feedback to determine some opinions on the content you currently offer and see if you’re doing well or if some things need to be altered.